SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame.md

 that *render* this template.

 Let's do that in `src/Controller/CartController.php`.
 This top method is the cart page itself.
-Let's copy this, paste below, rename it to `_cartFeaturedProduct()` and change the URL to `/cart/_featured`.
+Copy that, paste below, rename it to `_cartFeaturedProduct()` and change the URL to `/cart/_featured`.
 I like to use that `_` prefix when something only renders *part* of a page.
 Below, instead of rendering `cart.html.twig`, render `_featuredSidebar.html.twig`.
 And... we don't need to pass the `cart` variable... and so we don't need this `CartStorage`.
 Oh, and the route needs a unique name, like `_app_cart_product_featured`.

 Cool.
-Now, up in the cart action, this will load faster because we can now do *less* work because we don't need to prepare the `addToCartForm` or fetch the `featuredProduct` anymore.
+Now, up in the cart action, this will load faster because we can do *less* work... because we don't need to prepare the `addToCartForm` or fetch the `featuredProduct` anymore.
 We can even remove this argument.

 ## The Custom &lt;turbo-frame&gt; Element

 We can do all of this because, in the template for this action - `cart.html.twig` - we're not going to include this sidebar anymore.
-Instead, we're going to add a Turbo Frame.
-A Turbo frame is a custom element - `<turbo-frame>`, which always has at *least* an `id` attribute that identifies it, like `id="cart-sidebar"`.
+Instead, we're going to add a Turbo Frame... which is... just a custom HTML element - `<turbo-frame>` - which always has at *least* an `id` attribute that identifies it, like `id="cart-sidebar"`.

 PhpStorm highlights this as an unknown tag, but the Turbo library *does* register it as a custom element.